marcosanson/mina-action/README.md

 # MINA CUSTOM ACTION FOR GITHUB

-This action permits to use mina to deploy your application on your server.
+This action permits to use mina to deploy your application on your vps.
 It's is based on ruby:2.5.0 docker image.
 If you want to run with another version of ruby, you can change the Dockerfile and use your forked version.

 ## Inputs